 This homemade taco seasoning recipe will have you making your own seasoning mix and skipping the store-bought packets from now on.

 I’ve made so many batches of homemade taco seasoning, it’s about time I share it with you!
 I typically double this recipe and keep in a mason jar next to all my other spices.
-When it comes time for tacos or fajitas, I’m all set.
+When it comes time for tacos or my one-dish baked fajitas, I’m all set.

 What Do I Need to Make This Homemade Taco Seasoning Recipe?

 And if spicy is your thing, try adding some red pepper flakes (P.S... spicy is not my thing).